 Typically before training, as an example, a salesperson will respond to a prospective customers inquiry for replacement tires with “what’s the size?” or “what’s the vehicle?” or both.
 This creates an indifferent first impression with the caller that often worsens when, not knowing what to say after those initial functional questions, the salesperson then asks “is there something particular you’re looking for?” or similar.

 Imagine going to see your doctor for an ailment and he or she says, “do you have a particular medicine in mind?”
-Odds of that happening are about 0% yet odds are remarkably high that the equivalent of this is happening on your employee/customer calls right now.
+Odds of that happening are about 0% yet odds are remarkably high that the equivalent of this is happening on your sales staff/customer calls right now.

 Without an effective sales process, sales reps default to mere order takers with recommendations based on size/inventory and most sales are made by being in the right place at the right time.